Orange-OpenSource/casskop/documentation/development.md

 #### Take a snapshot

-To avoid having to rebuild the cluster and do the setup again take a snapshot of the dind cluster, this way everytime it's back up, the snapshot is restored and it restarts from the same point.
+To avoid having to rebuild the cluster and do the setup again, take a snapshot of the dind cluster.
+This way everytime it's back up, the snapshot is restored and it restarts from the snapshot point in time.

 ```sh
 $ dind-cluster.sh snapshot